normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/CreateTable.md

 that evenly distributes the data to avoid having large partitions that can cause hot spots.
 The second part of the key is optional which is a **Range key**.
 The range key can be used to do queries within a hash key.

-For our TODO List app we are using to use **User** as the hash key and **ListId** for the range key.
+For our TODO List app we are to use **User** as the hash key and **ListId** for the range key.
 This will allow us to quickly get the TODO lists for a particular user.

 ### Table Indexes
 DynamoDB also supports [local indexes and global indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html) to provide more query capabilities.
-Local indexes allow you to choose another range key along with the table hash key and a global indexes allows you choose both a new hash and range key.
+Local indexes allow you to choose another range key with the table's hash key.
+A global indexes allows you choose both a new hash and range key.
 For the TODO list app we will not use indexes.

 ### Provisioning

 A table has 2 possible billing modes.
-The first mode called Provisioned where you set the read and write capacity needed for the table.
-Amazon CloudWatch and Autoscaling can be used to monitor the usage versus what has been provisioned and automatically adjust the provisioning.
+The first mode is called **Provisioned** where you set the read and write capacity needed for the table.
+Amazon CloudWatch and AAWS Auto Scaling can be used to monitor the usage versus what has been provisioned and automatically adjust the provisioning.
 The second mode is called
 [On-Demand](https://aws.amazon.com/blogs/aws/amazon-dynamodb-on-demand-no-capacity-planning-and-pay-per-request-pricing/) where you pay per request instead of for provision requests.
-The guidance is to use provisioned mode if the usage is predictable and on-demand when the traffic is difficult to predict.
+DynamoDB's guidance is to use provisioned mode if the usage is predictable and on-demand when the traffic is difficult to predict.